dsfields/spleen-elasticsearch-node/README.md

 ### Pattern Matching Conversion to Regex

-Elasticsearch can perform pattern matching usig regular expressions.
+Elasticsearch can perform pattern matching using regular expressions.
 The `spleen-elasticsearch` module converts `like` patterns to regex in the following way.

 | `like` Char | Regex Operator |
 | ----------- | -------------- |